 I realize that I'm warm for the first time since this whole ordeal started.
 One benefit of his frenzied lifestyle seems to be his high temperature—his sleeves are rolled up, he's not wearing a coat or gloves, and he's still burning up.
 He'd be too warm for comfort if I wasn't so damn cold already.

-But I can't help it.
-It's very warm here.
+…it's very warm here.
 He's not threatening.
 He hasn't said another word.
-The pain in my neck is very, very dull now, easy to ignore.
+The pain in my neck is so dull now, easy to ignore if I just don't think about it.

 Can't go to sleep.
 He'll slaughter me.
-Rape me.
+String me from the Clock Tower.
+Eat me alive.
 I can't—

 He'll do those things anyway.
 Doesn't need me asleep for any of it.
 Probably would prefer me awake, as a matter of fact.